MikeSmithLabTeam/particletracker/docs/source/rstfiles/tutorials/tutorial3.rst

-.. _Example3:
+.. _Tutorial3:

-Example 3 - Swelling Hydrogels
+Tutorial 3 - Swelling Hydrogels
 ==============================

 Read below or watch the video: